rabee-m/sentiment-analysis-stock-news/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project parses data from a stock news website, "https://finviz.com/" using BeautifulSoup.
 It then performs sentiment analysis on news headlines regarding stocks for 'TSLA', 'AAPL', 'FB', using nltk.vader and visualizing the data with matplotlib and pandas.
-This data is then plotted against stock prices retrieved from yfinance, and compares whether news headlines had a impact on the ticker price of the analyzed stocks.
+This data is then plotted against stock prices retrieved from yfinance, and compares whether news headlines had a impact on the ticker price of the analyzed stocks. <br /> Inspiration from [Youtube](https://www.youtube.com/watch?v=o-zM8onpQZY&ab_channel=TheCodex)

 ### Built With